tarantool/doc/doc/reference/reference_sql/sql_beginners_guide.rst

 ``SELECT * FROM modules JOIN submodules WHERE modules.name = submodules.name;``

-If we had created our table with a plan in advance to use USING clauses, that would save time.
-But we did not.
+If the table had been created with a plan in advance to use USING clauses, that would save time.
+But that did not happen.
 So, although the above example "works", the results will not be sensible.

 **Select with natural join**